-Swelling of the ankles, hands, and face may occur (called edema), as the mother continues to retain fluids.
+Swelling of the ankles, hands, and face may happen (called edema), as the mother continues to retain fluids.

 Hair may begin to grow on a woman's arms, legs, and face due to increased hormone stimulation of hair follicles.
 Hair may also feel coarser.

-Braxton-Hicks contractions (false labor) may begin to occur at irregular intervals in preparation for childbirth.
+Braxton-Hicks contractions (false labor) may begin to happen at irregular intervals in preparation for childbirth.

-Stretch marks may appear on the abdomen, breast, thighs, and buttocks.
+Stretch marks may appear on the stomach, breast, thighs, and buttocks.

 Colostrum (a fluid in the breasts that nourishes the baby until the breast milk becomes available) may begin to leak from the nipples.

-Dry, itchy skin may persist, particularly on the abdomen, as the skin continues to grow and stretch.
+Dry, itchy skin may persist, particularly on the stomach, as the skin continues to grow and stretch.